 While I’ve been a professional photographer since May 2016, I’m just diving into the world of wedding photography.
 I have shot with Carol from D’Corzo Photography and Laura from Laura’s Focus Photography.
 I am so thankful for them since they gave me the opportunities to learn schedule and see different weddings and photographer styles.
 While the couples in these galleries are their clients, the images in my portfolio are all my work with my gear when I was working at weddings with these other photographers, and they are all my edits.
 If you want to trust me with your big day, I can promise you I’m a perfectionist, and I’ll stay out of your timeline except to give advice on lighting for your portraits.

 I’ll be portfolio building from October 2019-December 2020, taking just a limited number of weddings each year.
 If you would like to chat about pricing during my portfolio building year, please let me know!
-Pricing starts at $1,000 for four hours of coverage.
-All collections include consultation prior to engagement session, complimentary engagement session, online gallery of edited images, and print release of entire gallery.
-For more specific pricing, e-mail me at email@example.com.
+Pricing starts at $1,100 for four hours of coverage (about $275 per hour).
+All collections include consultation prior to engagement session, engagement session (fee is applied to total wedding cost), online gallery of edited images, print release of entire gallery, and two photographers for your big day.
+To get the ball started, fill out my survey here so I can learn more about you, and then I can give you more specific pricing; also, feel free to e-mail me with any questions at firstname.lastname@example.org.